Pure-the-Language/Pure/README.md

 1. Refactor shared code into proper C# DLL as library;
 2. Refactor code project into a proper standalone C# solution.

+New: "Develop in Visual Studio, Run in Pure" methodology.
+For easier debugging and styling for beginners.